 Commit Message and Pull Request Style

 This document describes the commit message and Pull Request style applied to all MatrixOrigin repositories.
-When you are to commit, be sure to follow the style to write a good commit message, a good Pull Request title and description.
+When you are ready to commit, be sure to follow the style guide to write a good commit message, a good Pull Request title, and a description.

 Why a good commit message matters

 - To speed up the reviewing process

 - Help the reviewers better understand the PR

 - To help us write good Release Notes

 - To help the future maintainers establish the context

 - Provide better information when browsing the history

 What is your change? (mandatory)